+1.0 cr.
 This course is designed to provide the student with the opportunity to obtain a greater understanding of a topic in this subject.
 The student will go beyond what is covered and expected in other classes of this discipline.
 The student will plan and complete an Honors project or research paper for the course.
 The specifics of the Honors project or paper will be contracted with the instructor and the Honors Committee at the beginning of the semester.
 (39.6 Lab Hrs.)

-ART:949 Special Topics - Art 2.0 cr.
+ART:949 Special Topics

 Independent study in painting is a course designed to provide the more advanced student an opportunity to explore in greater depth processes and techniques the students has experienced in previous painting courses.
 (79.2 Lab Hrs.)
+Prerequisite: ART:143, ART:144